oracleNetworkProtocol/plugchain/testnet/README.md

 Here are the instructions to run a validator for plugchain-testnet-1:

-1. Modify the `scripts/testnet-val-setup.sh` file according to the `chain-id` and `seeds` provided in the `./latest/` directory
+1. Modify the `/scripts/testnet-val-setup.sh` file according to the `chain-id` and `seeds` provided in the `./latest/` directory
 2. Run the latest setup script
 ```
-cd testnet/scripts && chmod +x testnet-val-setup.sh
+cd scripts && chmod +x testnet-val-setup.sh
 ./testnet-val-setup.sh
 ```